What Fonts Are Available on Squarespace?

 Can You Use Different Fonts on Different Pages?

 Yes, with Custom CSS.
 Target a specific page using its collection ID and set a different font-family for that page.
 However, using different fonts across pages creates inconsistency that can confuse visitors and weaken your brand.
-Reserve per-page fonts for genuinely different contexts - like a portfolio page with a creative display font vs standard body font on service pages.
+Reserve per-page fonts for genuinely different contexts, like a portfolio page with a creative display font vs standard body font on service pages.
 For per-page styling, our guide to setting different styles per page covers the full process.

 Frequently Asked Questions